pmedia84/admin/README.md

-# parrotmedia-starter-template
+# Parrot media Admin CMS for client websites
-Template repo for all website projects.
-Set up with post css features and basic file structure Initialise with npm install --save-dev
+All file changes are reflected in the repo, for client customisation this is all done viw the database files and settings.